 top of page

-When an injury occurs, or when certain conditions worsen, tissues are damaged and animals must relearn how to properly use these tissues again.
+When an injury occurs, or when certain conditions worsen, tissues are damaged and your dog must relearn how to properly use those tissues again.
 If not addressed adequately, dogs often compensate by relying on other body structures to maintain mobility.
-These compensations result in abnormal movement patterns that put excessive strain on surrounding tissues, which often LEADS TO FURTHER INJURY.
-The goal of physical therapy is to guide you and your pet through a RESEARCH-BASED PROGRESSION of treatment that we call the ROAD TO RECOVERY.
+These compensations result in abnormal movement patterns that place excessive strain on surrounding tissues, which can lead to further injury.
+The goal of physical therapy is to guide you and your dog through a research-based progression of treatment that we call the Road to Recovery.

 Pain Free Dog